mmmarinho/ROS2_Tutorial/docs/source/using_python_library.rst

    :linenos:
    :lines: 27-

 Indeed, the most difficult part is to make and configure the library itself.
-After that, to use it in another package, it is straightfoward.
+After that, to use it in another package, it is straightforward.
 We :code:`import` the library.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_library/python_package_that_uses_the_library/node_that_uses_the_library.py
    :language: python